 The original merger proposal incorrectly states that Kiama has requested a cumulative 29% rate rise over a three year period.
-Council's LTFP highlights the need for a 6.0% increase (including rate pegging) for three years commencing in 2018/19 with the income being retained permanently.
-This represents a cumulative increase of 19.1% over three years, as such the merger proposal is clearly wrong.
+Council's LTFP highlights the need for a 9.7% increase above the rate cap over the three years representing a cumulative increase of 17.4% over three years, as such the merger proposal is clearly wrong

-The submission also included a number of consultants' report including the Morrison Low assessment and the adopted CIP, also again including reference to the proposed SRV from 2018/2019.
+The submission also included a number of consultant reports including the Morrison Low assessment and the adopted CIP, also again including reference to the proposed SRV from 2018-19.
 The action list from the CIP is included in Section 3.1 of this submission.
 The submission was publicised, placed on Council's website.
 Council received a large number of requests for hard copies so community members and groups could prepare their own submissions to the Delegate.

-March 2016 - The Delegate, Mr Greg Wright issued his report on the "Examination of the Proposal to Merge Kiama Municipal Council and Shoalhaven City Council" Mr Wright references the SRV on Page 15 of his report, stating:
+March 2016 - The Delegate, issued his report on the "Examination of the Proposal to Merge Kiama Municipal Council and Shoalhaven City Council" references the SRV on Page 15 of his report, stating: